 If any of your personal data changes, or you believe that any of the personal data that we hold is incorrect, please let us know by contacting us at firstname.lastname@example.org and we will ensure that the Personal Data is up to date.
 We may also contact you from time to time to verify that your Personal Data is up to date.

 What do we use your personal data for?

-b) We will process the personal data that you provide to us in the following ways for the purpose of (and on the basis of) our performance of our contractual obligations to you:
+We will process the personal data that you provide to us in the following ways for the purpose of performing our contractual obligations to you: